nillyr/octoconf/README.md

 ## Description

-Tool for semi-automatic verification of security configurations.
+Tool dedicated to the realization of configuration audits of various systems via semi-automated analysis of the collected security configurations.

+Limitations:

+- This tool does not offer any guarantee
+- It is highly recommended to manually check each critical configuration of the audited system

 ## Requirements